YohanCS/anki-mass-generation/README.md

 This could be because,
 - Your OpenAI API Key has expired.
 - You ran out of OpenAI API credits.
 - Your prompt is misconfigured.
-Remember that {sentence}, {word}, and {definition} should all be in lowercase.
+Remember that {sentence} and {word} should both be in lowercase.
 It's case sensitive.
 There should be no other {x} in your prompt.

 **The audio did not generate.
 Why?**